Jeni is a playwright, director, dramaturg, teacher, artistic director and all around play development geek.

 Fata Morgana was awarded a 2015 Artworks Grant by the National Endowment of the Arts, and was selected as an Honorable Mention on the 2015 Kilroy List.
 The Feast of the Flying Cow... and Other Stories of War was an Honorable Mention on the Kilroy's 2014 List.
 She is also the recipient is the recipient of an Independent Artists Challenge Grant from The Field and a Woolrich Postgraduate Fellowship from Columbia University.

-As Founding Artistic Director of Seven Devils Playwrights Conference, and co-Artistic Director of id Theater, Jeni has supported the development of over 180 new American plays since 2001 including works by Samuel D. Hunter, Robert Schenkkan, Kara Lee Corthron, Jennifer Haley, Caridad Svich, Martin Zimmerman, Jen Silverman and Andrew Hinderaker.
+As Producing Artistic Director of id Theater, and Founding Artistic Director of Seven Devils Playwrights Conference, Jeni has supported the development of over 200 new American plays since 2001 including works by Samuel D. Hunter, Robert Schenkkan, Kara Lee Corthron, Jennifer Haley, Caridad Svich, Martin Zimmerman, Jen Silverman and Andrew Hinderaker.
 The Conference's development process is featured in Michael Wright's 2005 book Playwriting: At Work and Play and has been featured in The Dramatists Magazine, Stage Directions, The Loop and Idaho Arts Quarterly.

-She has directed numerous developmental workshops and readings in New York and at PT PlayFest in Port Townsend, WA including: The Garden of Monsters by Mara Lathrop, Optimism Or... by A.P.
+She has directed numerous developmental workshops and readings from New York City, to Creede, CO, to Port Townsend, WA including: The Garden of Monsters by Mara Lathrop, Optimism Or... by A.P.
 Andrews, CrazySkinnySmall by Sylvie Mae Baldwin and upcoming workshops of Escorting Tom by Duane Kelly and War Stories by Richard Dresser.